sagi-h/AriloSprinkler-Hardware/README.md

 The compatible SW can be found in the following OpenSprinkler Firmware branch: https://github.com/arijav/AriloSprinkler-Firmware

+Note: This is a home made prototype.
+No guarantee of any kind is given.
+If you want a commercial product please order the regular OpenSprinkler official parts.

 For questions send a message to: gmail email: arijav2020